Chapter 8. What's Next? Action Planning for Improvement

 Seven Steps of Action Planning

-While administering the hospital survey can be considered an "intervention," a means of educating hospital staff and building awareness about issues of concern related to patient safety, it should not be the only goal of conducting the survey.
+Administering the hospital survey can be considered an "intervention," a means of educating hospital staff and building awareness about issues of concern related to patient safety.
+But it should not be the only goal of conducting the survey.
 Administering the survey is not enough.
-Keep in mind that the delivery of survey results is not the end point in the survey process, it is actually just the beginning.
+Keep in mind that the delivery of survey results is not the end point in the survey process; it is actually just the beginning.
 Often, the perceived failure of surveys as a means for creating lasting change is actually due to faulty or nonexistent action planning or survey followup.
 Seven steps of action planning are provided to help your hospital go beyond simply conducting a survey to realizing patient safety culture change.

 It is important to review the survey results and interpret them before you develop action plans.
 Develop an understanding of your hospital's key strengths and areas for improvement.
 Examine your hospital's overall percent positive scores on the patient safety culture composites and items:

 - Which areas were most and least positive?